top of page

 Every role she's held comes back to the same thing: a deep love for the United States and the people who serve.

 As Director of Strategic Communications at Marine Barracks Washington — the oldest and most visible post in the Marine Corps — she spent three years managing press relationships, overseeing public messaging, and leading Marines through events broadcast to the nation.
+During that time, she also served as a White House Military Social Aide under the Biden and Trump administration.
 Before that, she was on the ground with Joint Task Force-Haiti coordinating military and NGO communications during humanitarian operations, and in Norway advising senior commanders on countering misinformation and building coalition trust during exercises above the Arctic Circle.

 Along the way, she began turning the densest, most consequential documents in national security (National Security Strategy, National Defense Strategy, NDAA, USMC Force Design 2030, etc.) into visual breakdowns that people across the defense and policy spheres actually used.
 Not as part of her official duties, but because she believed the people supporting these efforts shouldn't need a law or policy degree to understand them.
 U.S. Naval Institute Proceedings published her work.
 So did Defense Acquisition University.
 She thrives on making the complex engaging and intuitive.